Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Robustness ### {#CPS-robustness}

-Most [=DRM systems=] define rules that govern how they can be implemented.
-These rules can define different <dfn>robustness levels</dfn>. [=Robustness levels=] are typically used to differentiate implementations based on their resistance to attacks.
-The set of [=robustness levels=], their names and the constraints that apply to each are all specific to each [=DRM system=].
+[=DRM systems=] define rules that govern how they can be implemented.
+These rules can define different <dfn>robustness levels</dfn> which are typically used to differentiate implementations based on their resistance to attacks.
+The set of [=robustness levels=], their names and the constraints that apply are all specific to each [=DRM system=].

 <div class="example">

 A hypothetical [=DRM system=] might define the following [=robustness levels=]:

 * High - All cryptographic operations are performed on a separate CPU not accessible to the device's primary operating system.
 Decrypted data only exists in a memory region not accessible to the device's primary operating system.
 * Medium - All cryptographic operations are performed on a separate CPU not accessible to the device's primary operating system.
-Decrypted data may be passed to the primary operating system's media platform.
+Decrypted data may be passed to the primary operating system's [=media platform=] APIs.
 * Low - All operations are performed in software that can be inspected and modified by the user.
 Obfuscation must be used to protect against analysis.
 * None - For development only.
 Implementation does not resist attacks.

 </div>

 Playback policy associated with content can require a [=DRM system=] implementation to conform to a certain [=robustness level=], thereby ensuring that valuable content does not get presented on potentially vulnerable implementations.
-The license server is what enforces this policy by refusing to provide [=content keys=] to implementations with low [=robustness levels=].
+The license server is what enforces this policy by refusing to provide [=content keys=] to implementations with unacceptable [=robustness levels=].

 Multiple implementations of a [=DRM system=] may be available to a DASH client, potentially at different [=robustness levels=].
 The DASH client must choose at media load time which [=DRM system=] implementation to use.
 However, the required [=robustness level=] may be different for different device types and is not expressed in the MPD!
 This decision is a matter of policy and is impossible for a DASH client to determine on its own.
 Therefore, [=solution-specific logic and configuration=] must inform the DASH client of the correct choice.